stager0/airport-api/README.md

 # Airport API

 A REST API for managing flights, bookings, and orders.
-Built with Django, Django REST Framework, Docker, and JWT authentication.
+Built with Python, Django, Django REST Framework, Docker, and JWT authentication.
 Fully covered by tests and documented with Swagger (via **drf-spectacular**).

 ![diagram airport.jpg](diagram%20airport.jpg)
 ---